-First quantization is a mystery, so Nelson opined.
-The assertion that ``classical physics is false,'' \cite{2} does not dispel the mystery, at least not at the level of elementary quantum mechanics.
+First quantization is a mystery, or so Nelson opined.
+The assertion that ``classical physics is false''\cite{2}, does not dispel the mystery, at least not at the level of elementary quantum mechanics.
 Here, the logical relationship between classical and quantum systems is not well understood.
 In fact, given that quantum mechanics postulates the quantum Hamiltonian (the fundamental quantum observable) shall be defined by quantizing a corresponding classical Hamiltonian \cite{5}, one could almost characterize the relationship as circular.
 However, a more practical problem is that there are obstructions to quantization; that is, there is no universal quantization procedure.
 Certain classical systems cannot be consistently quantized and thus cannot be ported to Aaronson's quantum OS.

-In this note, I show that if we take Aaronson's metaphor literally; or, more specifically, if we assume that physical versions of the Church-Turing thesis are true, then we are faced with several dilemmas principal of which is that we can define a bijection between all simulable, i.e., finitely realizable, classical and quantum systems.
+In this paper, I show that if we take Aaronson's metaphor literally, or, more specifically, if we assume that physical versions of the Church-Turing thesis are true, then we are faced with several dilemmas principal of which is that we can define a bijection between all simulable, i.e., finitely realizable, classical and quantum systems.
 In other words, as far as computer science is concerned, classical and quantum physics are indistinguishable.
 This first dilemma introduces a second: either there are intuitively simulable classical systems that are not Turing computable or, contrary to known mathematical results, there are no obstructions to quantization for simulable classical systems.
 What this latter alternative actually means depends, as we shall see, on what quantization means.
 But at the very least, it will entail abandoning the idea that quantization is about turning classical systems into quantum systems; that is, any obstructions to quantization are purely quantum obstructions.